James4Ever0/notes/RSS Feeds.md

 we need cleaner view by using readbility.js, but how to preserve pictures? is it built-in?

-pictures could be a big fingerprint. better deal them with link extracter and shufflers. https://github.com/luin/readability https://github.com/phpdocker-io/readability-js-server https://github.com/mozilla/readability
+pictures could be a big fingerprint. better deal them with link extracter and shufflers.

+this is for the reader mode, make webpage readable https://github.com/luin/readability https://github.com/phpdocker-io/readability-js-server https://github.com/mozilla/readability